Propane vs Butane vs Isobutane Gas

 2 C4H10 + 9 O2 → 8 CO + 10 H2O + Heat

-This would typically occur if the ratio of oxygen to butane was insufficient.
+This would typically occur if the ratio of oxygen to butane gas was insufficient.

 Boiling Point: Turning from Liquid to Gas

-Propane and butane have different boiling points — the temperature at which it goes from liquid to gas (vapour).
+Propane vs butane gas have different boiling points — the temperature at which it goes from liquid to gas (vapour).

 No Boiling = No Vapourisation = No Gas

-In some areas, LPG suppliers provide a mixture of propane and butane to address this problem.
+In some areas, LPG suppliers provide a propane butane gas mixture to address this problem.

 This can work well when there are temperatures both below and above freezing.

-Needless to say, propane is the preferred choice for cold weather climates.
+Needless to say, a propane tank is the preferred choice for cold weather climates.

 New Home LPG customer?